Aging Studies Program

 All UI students in good standing are invited to begin working toward a certificate or minor in Aging Studies, or to design a major in Aging Studies through Interdepartmental Studies.
 There is no formal application to join the Aging Studies Program; however, we ask that when you register for classes, you indicate in "MyUI" that you are working toward a certificate or a minor in aging studies.
 That way we know who is in the pipeline :).

-Drop-in weekly office hours with Dr. Bern-Klug are every Tuesday morning, 9:30 - noon, during the fall and spring semesters, Room 207, North Hall.
+Drop-in weekly office hours with Dr. Bern-Klug are every Tuesday morning, 10:00 - 1:00pm, during the fall and spring semesters, Room 207, North Hall.
 Office hours include the option fore an in-person meeting, a ZOOM on-line meeting, or a phone call.

 UI Aging Studies Program

 Room 207 North Hall (mail address is 308 North Hall)

 In 2012, Monica completed her undergraduate degree at Iowa and earned an Aging Studies Certificate.
 She was accepted as a masters degree student in a Gerontology Program across the Atlantic Ocean in the United Kingdom.

 As part of her Aging Studies Certificate internship program, Penni wrote a grant to Delta Dental and was funded to develop DVDs to help prepare dentists to provide care to older adults who are in frail health.